-If you are playing a 3-4 defense, you will have three big defensive linemen lined up in front of the O-line, and four linebackers, two behind in the D-line and two on the outside of the D-line that you will likely want to have rushing the passer.
+If you are playing a 3-4 defense, you will have three big defensive linemen lined up in front of the O-line, and four linebackers (two behind in the D-line and two on the outside of the D-line that you want rushing the passer).
 The standard pass rush in 3-4 will rush the three D-linemen, but I suggest rushing all five of the players lined up at the line of scrimmage most if not all of the time.

 In order to identify the Sam linebacker and the strong safety, you need to count how many defenders are on the left and right side of the ball.

 The side of the ball that has the most defenders is called the strong side.
 The linebacker on the strong side is called the ‘Sam’ linebacker, and the safety on the strong side is called the strong safety.
 It’s important that you blitz from this side so that you have proper coverage downfield on both sides of the field.